raho0/pribas-spring-assesment/README.md

 | momentDateStart | String (optional) | which retrieves moments created after a given date  | 01-06-1995 14:00 |
 | creationDateEnd | String (optional) | which retrieves moments created before a given date | 01-06-2000 14:00 |

-​	* (You can also use "add", "update", "delete" operations)
+​		* (You can also use "add", "update", "delete" methods)

 ### Successful Response: